Dhouib-Mohamed/slidev-pfe-presentation/example.md

 ---

 # Outcome: Upstream Integration Attempt

-Pull Request (PR) submitted to Mimir upstream, but not merged
+We decided to implement the solution as a middleware in Mimir query frontend

 **Reasons for Non-Integration:**
 * Prometheus API incompatibility